rebleo/theEmojiPalette/README.md

 ## the Em😶ji Palette
-a translation project hoping to liberate our emojis.
-Current goals: transcribe, rebuild, share and comment-out my first software project. currently: one.json w/ [emoji one](http://emojione.com/) images. color data coming soon.
+A unicode to pixel translation project. .
+Current goals: transcribe, rebuild, share and comment-out my first software project.
+Then build more.
+Currently: one.json w/ [emoji one](http://emojione.com/) images and corresponding unicode, name and emoji.
+Color data coming soon.

 ##### xo r